 So, I think I’ve solidly got the basics down and my hair has never looked better.
 I have way more body and movement and my hair is super smooth and sealed all the way down to the tips.

 BUT…. there’s definitely something lacking in the volume department.
 Maybe I have a bit of volume for a couple hours after a blowout, but in no time its gone and my hair feels limp and like its stuck to my head.

-So, since I got so much from that first video (like literally months of learning and improvement) today I’m going to try to step up my blowout game in honour of my mama’s birthday and our trip to Mississauga this weekend.
+So, since I got so much from that first video (like literally months of learning and improvement) today I’m going to try to step up my blowout game.
+Onward and upward.